 Other tribal entities will have an opportunity to apply for the same allotments for the commercial stations after the FCC's order takes effect April 15.
-The Hualapai Tribe says it isn't expecting to lose out because no other tribe is located in the area it wants to broadcast.

 Applicants who want to be considered under the tribal priority must be a federally recognized tribe or an entity, like the college, that is majority-owned by a tribe and propose to cover at least 50 percent tribal land.
 Successful applications are processed without going through an auction.